surifirstpin/biplus_documentation/docs/README.md

 Bi+ is a best cost effective tool that delivers best agility in application building, customization and maintenance, by attaining customer satisfaction.

  Guided
-Empower every user to explore and discover insights in your data with highly interactive and intuitive dashboards.
+Empower every user to explore and discover insights in your data with highly interactive and intuitive dashboards and securely share the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjcwNzAzNTYyXX0=
+eyJoaXN0b3J5IjpbNDg1NjIyMDExXX0=
 -->